 To me, speedy software is the difference between an application smoothly integrating into your life, and one called upon with great reluctance.
 Fastness in software is like great margins in a book — makes you smile without necessarily knowing why.

-I think Mod makes an elegant argument that peformance is one of the most valueable invisible requirements for good software.
-It's required for software that isn't just dealt with, but appreciated.
+I think Mod makes an elegant argument that performance is one of the most valuable invisible requirements for good software.
+It’s required for software that isn’t just dealt with, but appreciated.

 It feels — intuitively — that software (beyond core functionality) should aim for speed.
 Speed as a proxy for efficiency.

 Speed as a goal.
-That's an interesting idea and one that I think brings this continumum full circle.
+That’s an interesting idea and one that I think brings this us full circle.

-I am a human.
-I work on software.
-I work with whole orgaizations of people.
-We are accountable for it's operations.
-When we don't care about performance and corectness there is an inevitable degredation in quality, like entropy.
-This kind of degredation starts small, but can grow to an uncontrolable mess.
+I am a human that works on software in an orgaization of people.
+We are accountable for its operations.
+When we are prevented from caring about performance and correctness there is an inevitable degradation in quality, like entropy.
+This kind of degradation starts small, but can grow into an uncontrollable mess.
 Which can lead to stress and pain for the humans in the loop.
 In the best case, people you care about will be so stressed that they leave your organization.
-Leading to futher degratation.
+Leading to further degradation.

 “Make it work.
 Make it right.
 Make It fast” 1